mi-parkes/sphinx-diagram-connect/docs/_sources/README.md

 ![](https://mi-parkes.github.io/sphinx-diagram-connect/_images/refInPlantuml.png)

-This example demonstrates how `std:doc:` and `std:ref:` syntax within your PlantUML code becomes a live hyperlink in your rendered documentation:
+This example demonstrates how references of the standard domain `std` with `:doc:` and `:ref:` syntax within your PlantUML code becomes a live hyperlink in your rendered documentation:

 ```rst
 .. uml::